The Farm Bill and SNAP in NYS

 - Sets the policies that bring food from our farms and ranches to our stores and homes.

-- Broken into 12 “titles” that address broad categories like agriculture, food assistance programs, and research.
+- It is broken into 12 “titles” that address broad categories like agriculture, food assistance programs, and research.